ehsqjfwk99999/_yarny-wiki/linux/shell_script/README.md

 while [ $VARIABLE -lt $CONSTANT ]; do
     echo "Something to do when while condition" done

+# While infinite loop.
+while true; do
+    echo "Something to do when while condition" done
 ```

 ### - Case Statement